130th Infantry Regiment "Perugia": Formation

 On 1 March 1915 the 130th Infantry Regiment (Brigade "Perugia") was formed in Rome by the regimental depot of the 81st Infantry Regiment (Brigade "Torino").
 On the same date the 129th Infantry Regiment (Brigade "Perugia") and the command of the Brigade "Perugia" were formed in Perugia by the regimental depot of the 51st Infantry Regiment (Brigade "Alpi").
 The brigade consisted of personnel levied in Umbria and Lazio.
-Both regiments consisted of three battalions, which each fielded four fusiliers companies and one machine gun section.
+Both regiments consisted of three battalions, which each fielded four fusilier companies and one machine gun section.
+The Brigade "Perugia" formed, together with the Brigade "Lazio", the 29th Division.

 World War I

 During World War I the Brigade "Perugia" fought on the Italian front: in July 1915 at Lucinico near Gorizia and then in November and December during the Fourth Battle of the Isonzo on the slopes of Monte San Michele on the Karst plateau.
 In June 1916 the brigade was transferred as reinforcements to the Sette Comuni plateau, where the Austro-Hungarian Army had unleashed the Battle of Asiago on 15 May.
 The brigade fought for control of Monte Lemerle and then in July for Monte Zebio.
-In May and June 1917 the brigade participated in the Tenth Battle of the Isonzo in the area of Kostanjevica na Krasu, and in November of the same year the brigade fought on the slopes Meletta di Gallio and in December for Monte Castelgomberto.
+In February 1917 the infantry regiments of the Brigade "Perugia" ceded both two companies to help from the infantry regiments of the newly formed Brigade "Gaeta".
+In May and June 1917 the Brigade "Perugia" participated in the Tenth Battle of the Isonzo in the area of Kostanjevica na Krasu, and in November of the same year the brigade fought on the slopes Meletta di Gallio and in December for Monte Castelgomberto.
 In June 1918 the brigade defended Ponte di Piave during the Second Battle of the Piave River.
-For their conduct during the war the brigade's two regiments were each awarded a Silver Medal of Military Valour.
+For their conduct during the war the brigade's two regiments were each awarded a Silver Medal of Military Valor.
 After the war the brigade and its two regiments were disbanded on 31 January 1920.